-- Tuberculosis, also known as TB, is a bacterial infection that attacks the lungs and, sometimes, other parts of the body.
-It is spread when someone infected with the disease coughs or sneezes and the bacteria is inhaled by someone nearby. - Pratt Community College requires ALL students enrolled and entering classrooms to complete a tuberculosis screening questionnaire that assesses risk of TB, per Kansas Statute #65-129e. - Please submit this form before August 1 for the fall semester or December 15 for the spring semester to avoid being dropped from pre-registered classes. - Return this form to PCC Office of Admissions, or to the Residence Hall director.
+Pratt Community College requires ALL students enrolled and entering classrooms to complete a tuberculosis screening questionnaire that assesses risk of TB, per Kansas Statute #65-129e.
+Please submit this form before Aurust 1 for the foll semanter to preside the ansign semanter to preside the president of the president of the semanter of the president of the semanter of the president of the presi

+- Please submit this form before August 1 for the fall semester or December 15 for the spring semester to avoid being dropped from pre-registered classes. - Return this form to PCC Office of Admissions, or to the Residence Hall director.
 Address: 348 NE, SR 61 Pratt, KS 67124.
 Or fax to (620) 450-2285, with attention to Admissions.

-Please complete the following questions by circling Yes or No:
+Please complete the following guestions by circling Yes or No\:

-Have you ever had a positive TB test? (skin test, blood test, chest x-ray) Yes No 2.
+1. Have you ever had a positive TB test? (skin test, blood test, chest x-ray) Yes No 2.
 Have you ever had the childhood BCG vaccine which is given to prevent TB?
 Yes No 3.
 Have you ever had close contact with someone who was sick with TB?
 Yes No 4.
 Were you born in a country NOT listed below?
 Yes No Have you ever traveled to and/or resided in a country for more than three months which is NOT listed below?
 If yes, please list countries traveled to and time spent there.
-Yes No
+Yes No If the answer is YES to any of the questions above PCC requires evaluation by a U.S. health ca ro provid dor

-If the answer is YES to any of the questions above PCC requires evaluation by a U.S. health care provider.
-If the answers to ALL the above question are NO - no further evaluation or testing is required.
+"If the answer's res to any of the questions above PCC requires evaluation by a 0.5, health care provider.
+"If the answers to ALL the above question are NO - no further evaluation or testing is required.
 Please sign below.